Before you start looking for a home you should ask yourself a few questions.

 - Organize all the documentation a lender will need to preapprove you for a loan.

-- Do research to determine if you qualify for any special mortgage or downpayment assistance programs.
+- Do research to determine whether you qualify for any special mortgage or downpayment assistance programs.

 - Calculate the costs of homeownership, including property taxes, insurance, maintenance, and association fees, if applicable.

-- Contact a CBDFW REALTORŪ who can help you through the process.
+- Contact a CBDFW sales associate who can help you through the process.